notkarenyi/accessibility-demo/README.md

 ![A relatively larger font, even at 16px](resources/lucida.PNG)

-Micro typography lesson: serif fonts like Times New Roman are often used in body text, because serifs aid the eye in reading text.
+Mini typography lesson: serif fonts like Times New Roman are often used in body text, because serifs aid the eye in reading text.
 (Serifs are the little hooks on the ends of letters, like on the ends of the Ts in the Lucida example above.)
 Sans serif fonts like Arial are also popular because they look sleek and modern.

 We stick to basic serif and sans serif fonts because using display (aka fancy) fonts in body text slows down the brain's processing of text.